AndrianH18/espdrone-aruco-ros/README.md

 ### 3. Calibrating the Drone's Camera
 Since we rely on vision markers for localization, it is important to calibrate the camera of the drone (especially for wide-angle lenses).
 Perform the following steps **for each drone (camera)**:
-1. Prepare a camera calibration checkerboard, such as [this one](https://github.com/AndrianH18/espdrone-aruco-ros/blob/main/documentation/checkerboard_7x9_20mm.pdf).
-Make sure to **print it on an A4 paper with 100% scale (no zooming)**.
+1. Prepare a camera calibration checkerboard, such as [this one](https://github.com/AndrianH18/espdrone-aruco-ros/blob/main/documentation/checkerboard_7x9_20mm.pdf) (make sure to **print it on an A4 paper with 100% scale, no zooming** for this PDF).
 Then, turn on the ESP-drone and make sure that the drone and your computer are connected to the same Wifi network.
 2. Launch the following launch file for camera calibration, **specifying the IP address of the drone** and the checkerboard size and square size (in meters).
 For example:
    ```bash
    roslaunch espdrone_aruco_bringup espdrone_cam_calib.launch drone_ip_addr:=192.168.0.112 checkerboard:=7x9 square_size:=0.02